Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Use past tense for complete actions:
     > We found that...
     > The average reaction time was...
-  + Use the present tense for assertions that continue to be true, such as what the tables show, what you believe, and what the data suggest:
+  + Use the present tense for assertions that continue to be true, such as what the tables show, what you believe, and what the data suggest
     > Figure 1 shows...
     > The finding confirm...
     > The data suggest...